 Given today’s technology, online medical treatment of every kind—including counseling—is becoming more commonplace.
 For online therapy, Fearapy partners with BetterHelp, the world’s largest e-counseling platform.
-The process works like regular in-person counseling, except you are meeting with the therapist online.
+The process works much like regular in-person counseling, except you are meeting with the therapist online:

 - Counselor Training: All BetterHelp counselors are licensed and accredited, so they have the same training and credentials you would get if you saw a local therapist.

 - Treatment Plans: The counselors also develop treatment plans in the same manner as those in a local office.

 - Communication Methods: BetterHelp sessions are held online rather than in a brick and mortar office.
 Additionally, clients can communicate with their therapist via live chat, text messages, video conferencing, and phone calls.

 - Frequency of Contact: Traditional sessions are held weekly; with BetterHelp, you can communicate with your therapist whenever you need, as often as you want

 The cost of counseling through BetterHelp ranges from BetterHelp costs $60 - $90 per week (billed every 4 weeks).
 What you pay is based on your location, preferences, and therapist availability.
 Members can message their therapist anytime and can schedule one live session/week.
 In-person counseling can cost between $100-$200 or more for a single session without insurance, so BetterHelp could be a viable option for patients without insurance.

 Services offered using BetterHelp are generally not covered by health insurance.

 BetterHelp does offer financial aid based on a client’s income.
 The company has awarded over $60M dollars in financial aid.

 BetterHelp offers a wide range of counselors with varying specialties and areas of expertise.
 These include: